SWP Documentation & Guides

 • Usage Tracking: Per-key daily and total request counts for monitoring and accountability.

-Patent Protected: The Symbol Word Protocol classification algorithm runs entirely server-side.
+Server-Side Only: The Symbol Word Protocol classification algorithm runs entirely server-side.
 API consumers receive encoded output only — the tagging logic is never exposed.
-SWP is patent pending with the USPTO.

 Health & Discovery